silverpresident/Sports-Day-Manager/docs/developer-module.md

 - Generates random speed/distance values:
   - Speed events: 10-60 seconds
   - Distance events: 1-10 meters
+- **Randomly marks some first-place results as new records (approximately 10% chance)**:
+  - Sets `IsNewRecord = true` on the result
+  - Updates the event's record value and record holder with the participant's name
 - Marks events as Completed

 ### Data Cleanup